Zipf's law

 A plot of the frequency of each word as a function of its frequency rank for two English language texts: Culpeper's Complete Herbal (1652) and H. G. Wells's The War of the Worlds (1898) in a log-log scale.
 The dashed line is the ideal law $y \propto \frac{1}{x}$.

 Zipf's law (/zɪf/) is an empirical law stating that when a set of measured values is sorted in decreasing order, the value of the n-th entry is often approximately inversely proportional to n.

-The best known instance of Zipf's law applies the frequency table of words in text or corpus of natural language:
+The best-known instance of Zipf's law applies to the frequency distribution of words in a text or corpus of natural language: